 Although sequential classification approaches could suffer from label bias problems, they have several advantages over CRFs.
 One is the efficiency of training.
 CRFs need to perform dynamic programming over the whole sentence in order to compute feature expectations in each iteration of numerical optimization.
 Training, for instance, second-order CRFs using a rich set of features can require prohibitive computational resources.
-This is presumably the reason why CRFs have not yet succeeded in achieving the best accuracy on English POS tagging.
+Max-margin methods for structured data share problems of computational cost (Altun et al., 2003).

 Another advantage is that one can employ a variety of machine learning algorithms as the local classifier.
-In the machine learning community, there is huge amount of work about developing classification algorithms that have high generalization performance.
-Being able to incorporate such state-ofthe-art machine learning algorithms is a big advantage.
+There is huge amount of work about developing classification algorithms that have high generalization performance in the machine learning community.
+Being able to incorporate such state-of-theart machine learning algorithms is important.
 Indeed, sequential classification approaches with kernel support vector machines offer competitive performance in POS tagging and chunking (Gimenez and Marquez, 2003; Kudo and Matsumoto, 2001).

-One obvious way to improve the performance of sequential classification approaches is to enrich the information that the local classifiers can have.
-In standard decomposition techniques, the local classifiers cannot have the information about future tags (e.g. the right-side tags in left-to-right decoding), which would be very helpful information for them to predict the tag of the target word.
-To make use of the information about future tags, Toutanova proposed a tagging algorithm based on bidirectional dependency networks (Toutanova et al., 2003) and achieved the best accuracy on POS tagging on the Wall Street Journal corpus.
-As they pointed out in their paper, however, the method potentially suffers from "collusion" effects which make the model lock onto conditionally consistent but jointly unlikely sequences.
-We will later show that the effects make the method less effective in another sequence labeling task (i.e. chunking).
+One obvious way to improve the performance of sequential classification approaches is to enrich the information that the local classifiers can use.
+In standard decomposition techniques, the local classifiers cannot use the information about future tags (e.g. the right-side tags in left-to-right decoding), which would be helpful in predicting the tag of the target word.
+To make use of the information about future tags, Toutanova et al. proposed a tagging algorithm based on bidirectional dependency networks

+(Toutanova et al., 2003) and achieved the best accuracy on POS tagging on the Wall Street Journal corpus.
+As they pointed out in their paper, however, their method potentially suffers from "collusion" effects which make the model lock onto conditionally consistent but jointly unlikely sequences.
+In their modeling, the local classifiers can always use the information about future tags, but that could cause a double-counting effect of tag information.

 In this paper we propose an alternative way of making use of future tags.
-Our inference method considers all possible ways of decomposition and chooses the "best" decomposition, so the information about future tags is used in appropriate situations.
+Our inference method considers all possible ways of decomposition and chooses the "best" decomposition, so the information about future tags is used only in appropriate situations.
 We also present a deterministic version of the inference method and show their effectiveness with experiments of English POS tagging and chunking, using standard evaluation sets.